Chono people

 The Chono, or Guaiteco were a nomadic indigenous people or group of peoples of the archipelagos of Chiloé, Guaitecas and Chonos.

-The Chono people lived as hunter-gatherers traveling by canoe.
+The Chono people lived as hunter-gatherers travelling by canoe.

 Much of what is known from Spanish sources on Chonos is filtered by a Huilliche worldview, as Huilliches and Huilliche language was used to communicate with Chonos.

 Physical appearance

 Together with other canoe-faring peoples of western Patagonia, the Chono people shared the physical features of being of low stature, being long-headed (dolichocephalic) and having a "low face".
 In the opinion of Robert FitzRoy who saw the Chono people in the 1830s, they were more muscular and with a more beautiful appearance when compared to canoe-farers further south.
 Alberto Achacaz Walakial, himself a Kawésqar born around 1929, said that the Chono people were taller and of darker skin than his people.
 He also added that their noses and faces were longer.

 Study of Chono bones reveal they were prone to suffer joint problems, infectious diseases and in some cases traumatic injuries.
 These diseases were associated with their lifestyle.